 Medical laboratory technicians and clinical laboratory technicians — used as interchangeable terms — use advanced instrumentation and testing methods to perform a variety of complex chemical and analytical tests.
 MLTs and CLTs test patient specimens, performing hematological, immunological, chemical, transfusion-related, molecular and microbial analysis.

-MLTs, who must have at least an associate degree, and medical technicians, who have earned a bachelor’s degree, do about 75 percent of all patient care testing in a clinical setting and help pathologists and other physicians in making a diagnosis.
+MLTs, who must have at least an associate degree, and medical laboratory scientists, who have earned a bachelor’s degree, do about 75 percent of all patient care testing in a clinical setting and help pathologists and other physicians in making a diagnosis.
 MLTs help to put the pieces of the puzzle together.

 The El Centro College Medical Laboratory Technology program can prepare you for this challenging career field.
 Our program is recognized locally and nationally for its outstanding faculty and student experience that includes class and lab instruction, field trips, clinical rotations and special-topic speakers.